Tips for building a house in 2025 [Australia]

 A home is probably the most expensive thing you'll buy in your lifetime!

+Building a new home is a huge undertaking, and honestly, you don’t know what you don’t know.
 If you make a mistake, it might end up being a huge burden on your family.
-As a buyer's agent, you protect clients from all the things that can go wrong in the purchasing journey, which is why it's so important buyers assemble a good team around them.
+As a building contract specialist, I protect clients from all the things that can go wrong in the home building journey.

-Building a new home can be overwhelming, and honestly, you don’t know what you don’t know.
 Construction is full of moving parts, and without the right experience, things can easily get messy.
-That’s where a project manager comes in—they’ve seen it all and can catch issues before they become big (and expensive) headaches.
+That’s where a home building contract specialist comes in—they’ve seen it all and can catch issues before they become big (and expensive) headaches.
 Plus, they’re there to look out for you, making sure everything stays on track.
 It’s not an added luxury—it’s the key to making your build as smooth and stress-free as possible.

 What do you find the most challenging during the home build process?